-Barbara W. White, PhD (emeritus)
+Barbara W. White, PhD (emerita)

 Inducted in 2009

-Among the awards and recognitions she has received are: the International Rhoda G. Sarnat Award for significant international or national contributions to advance the public image of professional social work; an endowment established by the UT School of Social Work Advisory Council as the Dean Barbara W. White Excellence Fund in Social Work Education and Leadership; and Distinguished Alumna Award, College of Social Sciences, Florida State University.
+Among the awards and recognitions she received are: the International Rhoda G. Sarnat Award for significant international or national contributions to advance the public image of professional social work; an endowment established by the UT School of Social Work Advisory Council as the Dean Barbara W. White Excellence Fund in Social Work Education and Leadership; and Distinguished Alumna Award, College of Social Sciences, Florida State University.